da-penguin-guy/Virgil/Overview.md

 # Status Updates
 Status updates are sent from a slave device to all subscribed master devices whenever a property in a preamp is updated.
 Status updates contain all information for the preamp the change was made to.
+This only includes the values for the parameters.
+If other data changes, such as if a parameter's min value has changed, that should also be sent.
 For example, if a mixer changes the gain on preamp 5 on a digital stagebox, a status update will be sent with all information for preamp 5.
 Status updates are multicast.

 # Info Message
 Info Messages are similar to status updates, with a few key differences.